CavsUNCGaccount/UNCG-LFG/README.md

 - Member 2: Shreya Jayas

 ## To Do
-- Increase font size
+- Increase font size (Done)
 - Add game feature
 - Modify profile UI to make communities appear at the top achievments below communities (Done)
 - Add a timer that displays when your next group session will be  (Done)
 - Display more groups under community page ie. Groups that will be starting soon
 - Add a game from Carlos' Steam library to the app for demo purposes.
+(Done)
   - - Add Monster Hunter Wilds to the app using a sql query statement just to show our app supports recent games.
 (Done)
 - Group messages (Done)
 - Display info next to group members ie. gamertag